Rahsaan Roland Kirk: Life

 In 1975, Kirk had a major stroke which led to partial paralysis of one side of his body.
 He continued to perform and record, modifying his instruments to enable him to play with one arm.
 At a live performance at Ronnie Scott's Jazz Club in London he even managed to play two instruments, and carried on to tour internationally and to appear on television.

-He died from a second stroke in 1977, aged 42, the morning after performing in the Frangipani Room of the Indiana University Student Union in Bloomington, Indiana.
+He died from a second stroke on December 5, 1977, aged 42, the morning after performing in the Frangipani Room of the Indiana University Student Union in Bloomington, Indiana.

-Columbus Mayor Jack Sensenbrenner declared Saturday, December 10, 1970, "Rahsaan day", according to the Columbus Dispatch obituary that appeared on Thursday, December 8, 1977.
+Columbus Mayor Jack Sensenbrenner declared Saturday, December 10, 1970, "Rahsaan day", according to an obituary in The Columbus Dispatch that appeared on Thursday, December 8, 1977.

 Kirk's hometown of Columbus was not appreciative of his work for most of his career.
 He was thrown out of a local nightclub because his music was too difficult to understand, and he left for Los Angeles and further touring.
 In the 21st century, jazz fans in Columbus have been embracing his legacy.

-His widow Dorthaan Kirk became notable in her own right for her work as a curator and producer of jazz events primarily connected with Newark, dating back to her joining WBGO, New Jersey's first public jazz station, in 1978, leading to her being a recipient of the 2020 A.B.
+His widow, Dorthaan Kirk, became notable in her own right for her work as a curator and producer of jazz events primarily connected with Newark, dating back to her joining WBGO, New Jersey's first public jazz station, in 1978, leading to her being a recipient of the 2020 A.B.
 Spellman NEA Jazz Masters Fellowship for Jazz Advocacy.